-The TDI Full Cave Diver course teaches you to dive into more navigationally challenging cave systems safely.
+The TDI Full Cave Diver course teaches you to safely dive into more navigationally challenging cave systems.

-During this course, you will learn advanced dive planning, gas management, and navigating complex caves.
+This course will teach advanced dive planning, gas management, and navigating complex caves.
 Also, at this level, you begin to encounter and deal with restricted cave passageways.

 Here, you learn how to plan more complex dives and enhance previously known skills to match new and more challenging situations.
 Greater distances require greater awareness as the physical and psychological challenges increase.